 Method 3: Java Command

-- Open Command Prompt in Windows.
+- Open the Command Prompt in Windows.

 - Enter Java command